i-akb25/health-tracker/README.md

-# Health Challenge Tracker
+## 🏥 Health Tracker

+# 📌 Overview

-Health Challenge Tracker is a single-page application (SPA) developed in Angular 17, designed to track user workouts and display them in a user-friendly interface.
+Health Tracker is a Single Page Application (SPA) built using Angular 14+, designed to track user workouts efficiently.
+Users can input their name, workout type, and workout duration, and the application displays the workout list with search, filtering, and pagination features.

+Additionally, charts are included to visually represent the user's workout progress.

+🔗 Live Demo: Health Tracker
+📂 GitHub Repository: health-tracker

 ## Introduction

 Workout Tracker is an Angular application that allows users to log their workouts.
 Users can input their names, select workout types, and specify workout durations.
 The application also provides features for searching and filtering workouts, as well as pagination for easy navigation through the list of users.

-## Features
+## 🚀 Features

-- **Workout Form**: Allows users to input their name, workout type, and workout minutes.
-- **Workout List**: Displays a grid of user workouts with options for search, filtering by workout type, and pagination.
-- **Optional Chart Feature**: Visualizes workout progress using charts.
-- **Responsive Design**: Ensures optimal viewing across a range of devices.
-- **Data Storage**: Stores workout data in local storage.

-## Technologies Used

-- **Angular 17**: Front-end framework for building robust SPAs.
-- **Tailwind CSS**: Provides utility-first CSS classes for rapid UI development.
-- **ngx-pagination**: Library for implementing pagination in Angular applications.
-- **ng2-charts**: Integration for displaying charts using Chart.js within Angular.
+✔️ **Add New Users & Workouts** - Input fields for user name, workout type, and workout minutes ✔️ **User-Friendly Table Display** - Shows all workout records in a structured format ✔️ **Search Functionality** - Search for a user by name ✔️ **Filter Workouts** - Filter user data by workout type ✔️ **Pagination** - Manage and display large datasets efficiently ✔️ **Data Persistence** - Uses localStorage to store user workouts ✔️ **Charts for Workout Progress** - Graphical representation of workouts (Bonus Feature) ✔️ **Tailwind CSS for Styling** - Modern and responsive UI

+## 🛠️ Tech Stack

+- **Frontend**: Angular 17+, TypeScript, HTML, SCSS
+- **Styling**: Tailwind CSS
+- **State Management**: Local Storage
+- **UI Components**: Angular Material
+- **Data Visualization**: ng2-charts, Charts.js (Bonus Feature)
+- **Testing**: Jasmine, Karma
+- **Hosting**: Vercel

 ## Getting Started